People

 Principal Investigator

 Dr. Brian A. Nault is a Professor & Program Leader in the Department of Entomology at Cornell University’s AgriTech campus in Geneva, New York.
 For over 25 years, his research and extension program has broadly covered applied insect ecology and vegetable entomology.
 During this time, Brian and members of his program have focused on understanding the ecology of pests that attack vegetable crops, some of which transmit viruses, and then developing practical, economical and environmentally responsible pest management strategies.
 His program at Cornell has helped vegetable growers in New York and beyond successfully implement solutions to their pest problems, including new invasive pests, saving millions of dollars.
 Brian has leveraged over $14 million at Cornell to support his research and extension program and published nearly 140 peer-reviewed papers, several book chapters and hundreds of other research and extension articles.
 Brian has advised or co-advised 14 graduate students and mentored 11 postdoctoral associates and dozens of undergraduates.
 His former graduate students and postdoctoral associates hold research positions in academia, government and industry and others have positions with university extension.
-In addition to serving as Program Leader at Cornell (analogous to Associate Chair), Brian served as the Director Graduate Studies and led several faculty searches.
-He also held leadership roles in the Entomological Society of America, serving as both President and Governing Board Representative of the Eastern Branch.
+In addition to serving as Program Leader at Cornell (analogous to Associate Chair), Brian served as the Director of Graduate Studies and led several faculty searches.
+He has also held leadership roles in the Entomological Society of America, serving as both President and Governing Board Representative of the Eastern Branch.
 Brian received all three of his degrees in Entomology; his B.S. was from The Ohio State University, M.S. from the University of Georgia, and Ph.D. from North Carolina State University.

 Division of Effort